 In October 2018, Andreas has hold a guest lectureship for the History of Science and Technology in Indonesia at Gadjah Mada University (UGM) in Yogyakarta, Indonesia.

-In the past, he also has worked as temporary coordinator (2 x 6 months) of the Leiden ENCOMPASS program, a training program for BA- and MA students from all over Asia.
+In 2010 and 2012, he also has worked as temporary coordinator of the Leiden ENCOMPASS program, a training program for BA- and MA students from all over Asia.

 Affiliated Study Programmes

-- M. Susanto (my role: co-promotor, promotor is: prof. J. Gommans, U Leiden): Making Sense of the Tropics: Health, Medicine and Knowledge Production in the Early Modern Indian Ocean World (working title) (in progress, since 2019)
+- M. Susanto (my role: co-promotor, promotor: prof. J. Gommans, U Leiden): Making Sense of the Tropics: Health, Medicine and Knowledge Production in the Early Modern Indian Ocean World (working title) (in progress, since 2019, expected completion 2024)